eldss/hangman/README.md

 # Hangman

 This is a simple implementation of the game Hangman using React.
+The game is an exercise to help me learn React so it is not hosted publicly.
+However, you can check it out by cloning the repo and following the instructions below.

+Cursory testing shows the game is only moderately responsive, so is best played on a larger screen.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).